3 Continents, 15 Countries, and 30+ Cities - My 2017 Travel Year in Review

 Time of year: May, June, and September to November

-In May I left the corporate world so decided that summer 2017 would go down in the books - and it did not disappoint.
+In May I left the corporate world, so decided that summer 2017 would go down in the books - and it did not disappoint.
 The summer of travel started with my second favourite island in the world - Bali (closely behind Jamaica).

 Bali is my happy place for many reasons, so it was no shock that my summer of full-time travel would begin here.
 It was also a bit of a trial run as I knew in my heart I wasn’t returning back to Hong Kong and thought Bali could be my new base.
 After 1 week there, I knew it was going to be my new home eventually.

 I spent the month in Bali getting to know people, finding a town that I liked, and exploring more of this diverse island.
 This was my 5th visit to Bali, and I found myself still exploring places for the first time.
 The island is full of so many areas to explore, and is home to some of the most genuine people in the world.
 Bali has Asia's most beautiful temples, the beaches are pristine, the surf is incredible, and the expat community is welcoming and amazing.
-One of the reasons I love Bali most is due to the affordability factor - especially for of quality you receive.
+One of the reasons I love Bali most is due to the affordability factor - especially for quality of life you receive.
 It's unlike anything I've seen in the world.

 Bali is one of those places that will get a detailed post this year, so I won’t go into too much detail.
 But know that it’s literally one of the best places on earth!